 The athletic man took a deep breath and prepared himself mentally.
-Sunrise was already upon the ancient mountains, illuminating the heavens with a bright yellow glare that contrasted sharply with a jagged cobalt-grey outline of encircling peaks.
+Sunrise was already imposed upon ancient mountains, illuminating heaven with a bright yellow glare that contrasted sharply with a jagged cobalt-grey outline of encircling peaks.

 It was glorious.

 For a place often shrouded in thick cloud and leaden sky, mornings such as this were truly magical.
-He’d been here for a few years, having come to seek solace and refuge.
-It’d been a natural choice, given the similarity to his homeland: the place where he’d learned many of the skills he put to such effective use in his somewhat murky past.
+He'd been here for a few years, having come to seek solace and refuge.
+It'd been a natural choice, given the similarity to his homeland.

-Sitting on an outcrop stone blistering from a grassy bank below the summit of the craggy, forested hillock to which he’d been brought, he adopted a ‘Buddha’ pose.
-A rapid expulsion of air, stretching out muscular arms as far as his tendons would allow.
-The view down into the valley over which the hillock commanded was breath-taking.
-Above and behind towered the impressive peak that gave its name to the park in which it was located, the highest mountain in the upland of this tiny but magnificent country.
+Sitting on an outcrop stone that blistered from a grassy bank below the summit of a craggy, forested hillock to which he'd been brought, he adopted a 'Buddha' pose.
+A rapid expulsion of air, the man stretched out muscular arms as far as his tendons would allow.
+The view down into the valley, over which the hillock commanded, was breath-taking.
+Above and behind towered the impressive peak that gave its name to the park in which it was located: the highest mountain in the upland of this tiny but magnificent country.
 To the left stretched clear and cool waters of a large, bluish lake next to lusciously-tainted purple and green foot hills.
-Further south, more magnificent mountains were emblazoned against the deep blue sky, including one shaped like a knight’s helmet.
+Further south, more magnificent mountains were emblazoned against a now deep blue sky, including one shaped like a knight's helmet.

-The athlete released a deep breath once more and brought his hands back in front of his chest until they met.
+Releasing a deep breath once more, the man stretched his hands back in front of his chest until they met.
 Thumbs pointing backwards, he let out a slight hum as he released another out-breath.
 Blinking deep blue eyes, he dropped his hands before raising them to rub thick palms over a handsomely-rugged face.
-Strong fingers ran through a mane of black hair leading down to the collar of an open-neck white linen Polo shirt.
+Strong fingers ran through a mane of black hair leading down to the collar of an open-neck, white linen Polo shirt.

 Birds chirped busily from the nearby trees adorning the hillock.
 No sound came from the road below.
 No early morning traffic, no tourists.
 Nothing.
 Well, that wasn't such a bad thing!
 The world might be going to 'hell in a hand-cart', but at least the fuel shortages afforded him some respite on this important day.
 Ironic really, given that this ancient fortress harked back to a time of simpler living, long before the complexities of modern life had even been vaguely conceived.

 The sound of someone clearing their throat from behind was distracting.
-He took another deep breath before shifting around to observe who’d hailed him.
+He took another deep breath before shifting around to observe.

 A short, stocky middle-aged man dressed in curious attire stared solemnly and respectfully, supporting himself with a six foot long rod made of ash, the top affixed with a brass ornament fashioned into two scaley serpents.
 A brilliant white robe disclosed a priestly rank: elaborately decorated, tied by a golden sash and supporting a small golden sickle.
 Most inspiring was the feathered cloak and a golden braid surrounding his forehead.

-A while earlier, the man had been in ordinary, everyday clothes along with more of his compatriots.
+A while earlier, the man had been in ordinary, everyday clothes.
 Now, he was something else - seemingly more ancient and wise.
 Others might have smiled inanely at the absurd quaintness, but the athlete merely bowed his head reverentially.
 The priest responded in kind.